belle2/basf2/online_book/basf2/roe.rst

 :numref:`roe_mask_plots` shows a comparison of :b2:var:`roeM` and :b2:var:`nROE_Charged` distributions
 for ROE with mask ``my_mask`` case and ROE with no mask applied.

+.. admonition:: Strange variable names
+    :class: toggle

+    You might wonder where these strange variable names came from.
+This is because it is tried to avoid branch names (columns of your output ROOT file) that contain special characters (parentheses, spaces and so on).
+    For example, every ``(`` is replaced by ``_bo`` for "bracket open".
+What does ``_bc`` stand for?

+.. admonition:: Exercise
+    :class: exercise stacked

+    Take another look at :numref:`roe_mask_plots` and describe what you see.
+    Can you explain the differences between the masked and unmasked variables?

+.. admonition:: Solution
+    :class: solution toggle

     The invariant mass distribution for masked ROE is much narrower and its mean is a little bit below nominal :math:`B^0` mass, contrary to the unmasked ROE distribution.
     This is expected, because a generic :math:`B^0` decay may produce particles, that are not accounted in ROE mass computation, like :math:`K_L^0` or neutrinos.

     The distribution of the number of charged particles for masked ROE has much more prominent peaks at *4* and *6* particles than its unmasked version, which corresponds to the fact that a correctly reconstructed :math:`B^0` will have an even number of charged daughter particles.

     This means that even a simple ROE mask like ``my_mask`` does a really good job of cleaning up the particles, which are not associated to the partner :math:`B^0`.

 This concludes the Rest of Event setup as a middle stage algorithm to run :ref:`onlinebook_cs`, :ref:`onlinebook_flavor_tagging` or tag :ref:`onlinebook_vertex_fitting`.